CityofToronto/bdit_data-sources/congestion/readme.md

 ## Intermediate Aggregations

 ### `here_agg.raw_segments` (partitioned table)
 This table stores raw dynamic bin observations for segments on the congestion network.
 It is populated each day by `here_dynamic_binning_agg_hm`.
 This data is still quite disaggregate and unlikely to be used much.
-The function `here_agg.segment_bootstrap` could be used to aggregate this data to different time/date ranges (in addition to those already calculated in `segments_bootstrap_weekly` and `segments_bootstrap_monthly`).
+The function `here_agg.segment_bootstrap` could be used to aggregate this data to different time/date ranges (in addition to those already calculated in `segment_travel_times_weekly` and `segment_travel_times_monthly`).

 Approx row count:          657,039,200
 | Column Name   | Data Type                   | Sample                                     | Comments                                                                                                                                                                                                  |